topst-development/Documentation/TOPST-D3/Hardware/Overview/Supply 5V power to TOPST D3.md

 **Note**: The plug size must be with 2.1 mm ~ 2.5 mm.

-Caution: Compatibility issues may occur if you use an adapter other than the one provided by Telechips.
+**Caution**: Compatibility issues may occur if you use an adapter other than the one provided by Telechips.

 Figure 1.2 shows the location of 5V Power Jack on the TOPST D3.